Allegheny-ComputerScience-600-Sum2022/cmpsc-610-senior-thesis/thesis.md

 > A citation, when included correctly, will appear as it does at the end of this
 > sentence. [@plaat1996research]

+These sources must be added in `bibtex` format to the `references.bib` file for citation and referencing to occur.

 To label a figure (i.e. an image), referencing the image using correct Markdown will automatically caption the figure: